BlockchainCommons/SmartCustodyBook/manuscript/chapter1.md

 **_Add the following to your requirements list:_**

 * 1 USB Drive (a new, unopened Memory Stick, rated for fastest speed you can find, that will work with your laptop).
-I like this dual A & C USB Memory Stick https://www.amazon.com/Patriot-Stellar-C-Type-C-Flash-PIF64GSTRCOTG/dp/B015OYNHY2 or just a one small small USB Hard Drive.
+I like this dual A & C USB Memory Stick [https://www.amazon.com/Patriot-Stellar-C-Type-C-Flash-PIF64GSTRCOTG/dp/B015OYNHY2](https://www.amazon.com/Patriot-Stellar-C-Type-C-Flash-PIF64GSTRCOTG/dp/B015OYNHY2) or just a small USB Hard Drive.

 ### ⎕ Optional Step: Use a (Second) USB Drive